pveber/scirep/test.md

 loop, but *a lot safer*, since we don't need to take care of the loop nor handle the accumulator variable correctly.

+Note that there are two "natural" ways to iterate over a list (from left to right, or from right to left), and that is why the standard library offers two functions, `List.fold_left` and `List.fold_right`.
+As an exercice, try to figure out which one it is that we wrote (beware, there's a trap).

+Since a `fold` function is a way to iterate over a collection, we could write some for other collections like trees, graphs, sets, hash tables and so on.
+But that's yet another story.

+P.S.
+A call to `fold` is hidden in this messy code.
+Will you find it?

 ```ocaml
 let cut_outline path img =
   let area = `O { P.o with P.width = 0.001 } in